rsokl/testing-tutorial/README.md

 ## Preparing a Python Environment for this Tutorial

-You will need the to install the following packages to complete this tutorial:
+You will need to install the following packages to complete this tutorial:

 - numpy
 - notebook